-- ENGL 2205 Writing about Literature

-- ENGL 2207 Intermediate Writing

-- ENGL 2263 Technical Writing

-- ENGL 3304 Advanced Writing: Theory, Pedagogy, Practice

-- ENGL 3266 Editing: Theory and Practice

-- INFO 3675 Memetics: Contemporary Rhetorics of Dissent and Disinformation

-- JOUR 3717 Specialized Writing for Journalism

-- ENGL 4801 Topics in Writing

-- PUBR 1849 Applied Writing I for Public Relations
+- ENGL 2205 Writing about Literature - ENGL 2207 Intermediate Writing - ENGL 2263 Technical Writing - ENGL 3304 Advanced Writing: Theory, Pedagogy, Practice - ENGL 3266 Editing: Theory and Practice - INFO 3675 Memetics: Contemporary Rhetorics of Dissent and Disinformation - ENGL 4801 Topics in Writing - PUBR 1849 Applied Writing I for Public Relations - This course requires one or more prerequisites outside of the minor. - ENGL 4801 may also be used as a CRWT-prefixed course.